American Truck Simulator: Setting

+Map of the states and provinces featured in the game.
+Highlighted in blue are the states released as part of the base game.
+Highlighted in green are the states released as part of a free DLC.
+Highlighted in yellow are the states released as part of a paid DLC.
+Highlighted in orange are the states and provinces confirmed to be part of a future paid DLC.

 The game is set in a condensed 1:20-scaled version of the United States.
 At launch, the game started off with the U.S. states of California and Nevada.
 Arizona was released in June 2016 as a free update to all players.
 A number of other states have now been added as paid downloadable content.

-Combined with all downloadable map content, the game now covers the entire Western Contiguous and part of the South Central and Midwestern regions.
-Map expansions are available for New Mexico, Oregon, Washington, Utah, Idaho, Colorado, Wyoming, Montana, Texas, Oklahoma, Kansas, Nebraska, Arkansas, Missouri and Iowa as DLCs.
-Assuming the player has all the states available to them, the game features 240 visitable cities, including most state capitals and major cities, as well as many thousands of miles worth of in-game roads.
-Currently, the player may travel as far north as Bellingham, Washington, as far south as Brownsville, Texas, as far west as Eureka, California, and as far east as Cape Girardeau, Missouri.
+Combined with all downloadable map content, the game now covers the entire Western Contiguous and South Central regions, including part of the Midwestern region.
+Map expansions are available for New Mexico, Oregon, Washington, Utah, Idaho, Colorado, Wyoming, Montana, Texas, Oklahoma, Kansas, Nebraska, Arkansas, Missouri, Iowa, Louisiana, Illinois and South Dakota as DLCs.
+Assuming the player has all the states available to them, the game features over 250 visitable cities, including most state capitals and major cities, as well as many thousands of miles worth of in-game roads.
+Currently, the player may travel as far north as Bellingham, Washington, as far south as Brownsville, Texas, as far west as Eureka, California, and as far east as Chicago, Illinois.
 SCS has stated that most future map expansions, if not all, will be at additional cost.

 Development

-SCS Software announced the game on 6 September 2013.
+SCS Software announced the game on September 6, 2013.
 It was revealed at E3 in 2015.

-On 11 April 2014, SCS Software announced that there will be 100+ cities in the game once completed (not initially), and SCS released screenshots of the game.
+On April 11, 2014, SCS Software announced that there will be 100+ cities in the game once completed (not initially), and SCS released screenshots of the game.
 Truck brands included on American Truck Simulator so far are Kenworth, Peterbilt, Volvo, International Trucks, Western Star, Mack and Freightliner.
 More will follow; the only setback remains the licensing of trucks from their manufacturers.
 SCS plans to eventually include the entire contiguous United States, as long as the game continues to do well.
 On 26 January 2015, SCS Software published a one-hour video to YouTube of footage from early alpha of the game.
-On 18 December 2015, SCS Software announced the official release date for American Truck Simulator, 3 February 2016, on their blog.
+On December 18, 2015, SCS Software announced the official release date for American Truck Simulator, February 3, 2016, on their blog.
 The game was released one day earlier instead.

-The game was released for PC-DVD on 14 December 2017.
+The game was released for PC-DVD on December 14, 2017.

-Since the game was launched, the developers have been working on new DLC's to expand to the games growing content.
-The most recent addition was the Iowa DLC, released on July 10, 2025.
+Since the game was launched, the developers have continued regular DLC releases of U.S. states, unique cargo, and more.
+The most recent state to be added was South Dakota, which was released on September 24, 2026.

 On October 27, 2025, SCS announced a map extension for British Columbia, a province of Canada, which, when released, will be the first time the game covers areas outside of the United States.